Caphtor: Jewish accounts

 Josephus, (Jewish Antiquities I, vi) using extra-Biblical accounts, provides context for the migration from Caphtor to Philistia.
 He records that the Caphtorites were one of the Egyptian peoples whose cities were destroyed during the Ethiopic War.

-Tradition regarding the location of Caphtor was preserved in the Aramaic Targums and in the commentary of Maimonides which place it at Caphutkia in the vicinity of Damietta (at the eastern edge of the Nile delta near classical Pelusium).
+Tradition regarding the location of Caphtor was preserved in the Aramaic Targums and in the commentary of Maimonides which place it at Caphutkia in the vicinity of Damietta (at the eastern edge of the Nile Delta near classical Pelusium).
 This view is supported by the tenth century biblical exegete Saadia Gaon, and by Benjamin of Tudela, the twelfth-century Jewish traveller from Navarre, who both wrote that Damietta was Caphtor.

 The Midrash Rabbah on Genesis 37:5 (page 298 in the 1961 edition of Maurice Simon's translation) says that the "Caphtorim were dwarfs".

 In archaeological sources

 Mari Tablets

 A location called Kaptar is mentioned in several texts of the Mari Tablets and is understood to be reference to Caphtor.
 An inscription dating to c.
-1780-1760 BCE mentions a man from Caphtor (a-na Kap-ta-ra-i-im) who received tin from Mari.
+1780–1760 BCE mentions a man from Caphtor (a-na Kap-ta-ra-i-im) who received tin from Mari.
 Another Mari text from the same period mentions a Caphtorite weapon (kakku Kap-ta-ru-ú).
-Another records a Caphtorite object (ka-ta-pu-um Kap-ta-ru-ú) which had been sent by king Zimrilim of the same period, to king Shariya of Razama.
+Another records a Caphtorite object (ka-ta-pu-um Kap-ta-ru-ú) which had been sent by king Zimrilim of the same period, to king Shariya (king) of Razama.
 A text in connection with Hammurabi mentions Caphtorite (k[a-a]p-ta-ri-tum) fabric that was sent to Mesopotamia via Mari.
 An inventory thought to be from the same era as the previous texts mentions a Caphtorite vessel (GAL kap-ta-ri-tum) (probably a large jug or jar).